-Everything in the complex has unique symbolism and historical significance, I hoped to hire a local guide.
+Everything in the complex has unique symbolism and historical significance, so I hoped to hire a local guide.
 Knowing the history and culture of countries makes travel more fulfilling.
-There weren’t any groups, and Noto private tours are expensive – €120 or more for 1 to 2 hours.
-Although I’m sure a guide would provide vast information, I’d probably forget most of it, so I decided to do research and guide myself.
+There weren’t any groups, and Noto private tours are pricey – €120 or more for 1 to 2 hours.
+Although I’m sure a professional guide would provide vast information, I’d probably forget most of it, so I decided to do my own research and guide myself.

-There’s something to be said for well-crafted smartphone tours.
-The tours and lead you step-by-step from point A to Z allowing you to stop, start, and go back to points of interest at your leisure.
+There’s something to be said for smartphone tours.
+The well-crafted tours lead you step-by-step from point A to Z allowing you to stop, start, and go back to points of interest.

 “Noto is built as if it were a scenography, studying and putting up perspective in a singular way, playing with the lines and curvatures of the façades, with the decorations of the shelves, curls and volutes, masks, cherubs, and balconies from parapets in wrought iron that fold into graceful, bulging shapes.”

 Porta Reale and Corso Vittorio Emanuele

 You enter the city center through Porta Reale (Royal Gate) Arco di Trionfo.
 Corso Vittorio Emanuele is the main thoroughfare leading to the three main squares.
 All three are brilliantly “oriented from east to the west for illumination by the sun”.
 Each Baroque piazza has its own glorious church:

 - Piazza Immacolata – overlooked by La Chiesa di San Francesco d’Assisi all’Immacolata

 - Piazza Municipio – with majestic La Cattedrale Di San Nicolò

 - Piazza XVI Maggio – featuring elegant Chiesa di San Domenico